Eco-DAS Frequently Asked Questions

 When do I have to arrive?

-All participants should plan to arrive in time to attend a Sunday evening reception at the meeting hotel, starting at 6 or 7 PM.
+All participants should plan to arrive in time to attend an evening reception held at the meeting hotel, starting at 6 or 7 PM of the day before the official start of the symposium.

 Where will I stay?